The untold love story between churn and customer feedback loops

-Customer churn can be a nightmare for your business, but controlling it is key to the long-term survival of your business.
+Customer churn can be a nightmare, but controlling it is key to the long-term survival of your business.
 Why?
 Because repeat customers lead to higher profits for your business as they are associated with higher sales.

 Furthermore, a study by the CMO Council reveals that customer churn leads to a 59.9% revenue loss, a 39.6% profitability reduction.
 And raises your marketing and re-acquisition costs by 36.3%.
 Thus, this reveals the need to control your customer churn.